pboling/silent_stream/README.md

 ```

 In addition there is a `silence_all` method that is a useful wrapper that can be easily instrumented (turned off and on) with an ENV variable switch.

+- Environment toggle: Set `NO_SILENCE=true` to bypass silencing entirely (useful in CI or when debugging).
+Any truthy value other than the literal string `"true"` is ignored — use exactly `true`.

 Including the `SilentStream` namespace fully gives access to this enhanced method, as well as the extracted methods above, and also makes everything available at the class and instance levels.